jphartmann/CMS-TXTLIB/README.md

 EBCDIC F(80).
 You will need a workstation assembler to generate such decks, or a utility that converts `elf` to S/360 object format.

-Unlike the `CMS TXTLIB GEN` command, `txtlib` generates a member for each `ESD/END` bracket, in effect suppporting the output of a batch assembly.
+Unlike the `CMS TXTLIB GEN` command, `txtlib` generates a member for each `ESD/END` bracket, in effect suppporting the output of a batch assembly as individual members.
+The directory contains an entry for each control section (SD) and each entry (LD).

-`maclib` geneates an EBCEDIC macro library from variable length ASCII files.
+`maclib` geneates an EBCDIC macro library from variable length ASCII files.
-Stacked copy (`*COPY` member delimiters) is supported for files that have a `.text` extension if the first line is such a delimiter.
+Stacked copy (`*COPY` member delimiters) is supported for files that have a `.copy` extension if the first line of the file is such a delimiter.